Imperial Cities and Chefchaouen

 Day at leisure for Marrakech and its sights.

 Optional activities would be a Moroccan cookery course at a cookery school and/or a traditional Moroccan ‘hammam’ (bathing/cleansing ritual in a heated room).

-Visit the Maison de la Photographie, the Medersa Ben Youssef (rebuilt in 16th Century), then the Marrakech Museum (19th Century), and the Bahia Palace (19th Century).
+Visit the Maison de la Photographie, the Musee des Confluences (next to the Dar el Bacha), the Bahia Palace (19th Century) and le Jardin Secret.
 The afternoon can be spent in the ‘souks’ (the marketplace for Moroccan crafts such as leather, carpets, pottery and spices) or at the botanical Jardins Majorelle in the new town.
 The gardens at La Mamounia are also noteworthy.

 The driver and vehicle are available today.

 Possible excursions away from Marrakech would be to Essaouira on the Atlantic Coast (6 hours round-journey), or to the foothills of the High Atlas mountains (via an animal rescue shelter, up to 5 hours round-journey).